 An analysis of major metaphysical concepts, including those of infinite extent, continuity and infinite divisibility, space, time, substance, property, relation, universals, identity and individuation, change, necessity, and independence.
-Prerequisites: PHIL 111 and one other course in philosophy, or permission of instructor.
-Credits: 3(3-0) Offered every fall
+Prerequisites: PHIL 111 and one other course in philosophy.
+Credits: 3(3-0) Offered every fall the ways in which language is conceived as bearing on philosophical problems.
+Topics covered include theories of reference and meaning, truth, analyticity, opacity, proper names, definite descriptions, demonstratives, the possibility of translation, semantic representation, the nature of propositions.
+Prerequisites: PHIL 111 and one other course in philosophy.
+Credits: 3(3-0) Offered every three semesters